ehmsu/eecs4421_project/README.md

 3. **URDF requirements:**
    * The URDF should have `base_link` as the root link (no "world" link).
-   * The robot will be automatically rotated -180° around the X-axis (wheels up, springs down).
+   * The robot loads as designed with no rotation applied.
    * Motion is constrained to 1D via programmatic clamping (no prismatic joint required).

 4. **Fallback:** If no URDF is found in the `assets/` directory, the simulation will generate a default fallback model (`assets/mr_springs.urdf`), which is a simple box.